abhialag/quantiphi_QA_pdf/README.md

 7. repo also has dockerfile and requirements.txt files

 ## Highlights of this solution:
-1. Successful in getting high accuracy answers
+1. Successful in getting high accuracy answers, even to complex queries that requires analytical skills.
 2. Uses open source hugging face models for embeddings and text-generations
 3. Vector Databases are persisted
 4. The QA application is memory enabled to retain and preserve the long conversation context